iyagicom/ClipIyagi/privacy-policy.md

-Privacy Policy for ClipIyagi
+# Privacy Policy for ScreenDrawing

-Last updated: February 26, 2026
+**Last updated: February 26, 2026**

-Overview
+## Overview
-ClipIyagi is a clipboard manager that allows users to save and manage clipboard history such as images and text.
+ScreenDrawing is a screen annotation tool that allows users to draw and annotate directly on their screen.

-Data Collection
+## Data Collection
-ClipIyagi does not collect, store, or transmit any personal data to external servers.
+ScreenDrawing does **not** collect, store, or transmit any personal data.
+The app runs entirely on your local device.
-All clipboard history is stored locally on the user's device using a local database.

-Local Data Storage
-Clipboard content such as text or images may be stored locally on the user's device to provide clipboard history functionality.
-This data never leaves the device.

-No Internet Connection Required
+## No Internet Connection Required
-ClipIyagi does not require an internet connection and does not send any data to external servers.
+ScreenDrawing does not connect to the internet and does not send any data to external servers.

-Contact
+## Contact
-If you have any questions about this privacy policy, please contact us at:
+If you have any questions about this privacy policy, please contact us at: iyagicom@gmail.com

-iyagicom@gmail.com

-Developer: Jeong SeongYong
+**Developer:** Jeong SeongYong
-Company: IYAGI INC
+**Company:** IYAGI INC